 Local Rule 1 – If a ball is lost or out of bounds, as an alternative to stroke-and-distance relief, Model Local Rule E-5 may be used.
 For instance, a player may drop a ball within two club-lengths, but not nearer the hole, of the nearest edge of the fairway at an equal distance from the hole to where the ball was believed to be lost or went out of bounds and add two penalty strokes.
 This Local Rule may not be used: 1) if a provisional ball is in play, or 2) for a ball in a penalty area, or 3) for an unplayable ball.

 Local Rule 2 – If a ball is determined to be in a bare spot with no grass under the ball, a player may determine the nearest point of relief and drop a ball within one club-length, but not nearer the hole.
-This option is not available in sand traps, for an unplayable ball or in any penalty area.
+This option is not available in bunkers, for an unplayable ball or in any penalty area.

 All players are required to confirm and sign for their score before turning in the card.